Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models

 \textbf{Blindspot Precision.} If $\hat{\Psi}_k$ is a subset of $\Psi_m$, we know that the model underperforms on $\hat{\Psi}_k$ and that $\hat{\Psi}_k$ is coherent.
 We measure this using the precision of $\hat{\Psi}_k$ with respect to $\Psi_m$:

 Then, we say that $\hat{\Psi}_k$ \emph{belongs to} $\Psi_m$ if, for some threshold $\lambda_p$:

 However, $\hat{\Psi}_k$ can belong to $\Psi_m$ without capturing the same information as $\Psi_m$.
 For example, $\hat{\Psi}_k$ could be ``zebras with people'' while $\Psi_m$ could be ``zebras (with or without people)''.
-Because this excessive specificity could result in the user arriving at conclusions that are too narrow, we need to incorporate some notion of recall into the evaluation.
+Because this excessive specificity could result in conclusions that are too narrow, we need to incorporate some notion of recall into the evaluation.

 \textbf{Blindspot Recall.} One way to incorporate recall is using the proportion of $\Psi_m$ that $\hat{\Psi}_k$ covers:

 We relax this definition by allowing $\Psi_m$ to be covered by the union of multiple $\hat{\Psi}_k$ that belong to it: